Deterministic Identification Over Poisson Channels: Summary and Discussion

 We have mentioned molecular communication as a motivating application for this study.
 Recently, there have been significant advances in molecular communication for complex nano-networks.
 The Internet of Things incorporates smart devices, which can be accessed and controlled via the Internet \cite{Atzori10}.
 The advances in nanotechnology contribute to the development of devices in the nanoscale range, referred as nanothings.
 The interconnection of nanothings with the Internet is known as Internet of NanoThings (IoNT) and is the basis for various future healthcare and military applications \cite{Akyildiz10,Dress15}.
 Nanothings are based on synthesized materials, using electronic circuits, and electromagnetic-based communication.
 Unfortunately, these characteristics could be harmful for some application environments, such as inside the human body.
 Furthermore, the concept of Internet of Bio-NanoThings (IoBNT) has been introduced in \cite{Aky15}, where nanothings are biological cells that are created using tools from synthetic biology and nanotechnology.
 Such biological nanothings are called bio-nanothings.
 Similar to artificial nanothings, bio-nanothings have control (cell nucleus), power (mitochondrion), communication (signal pathways), and sensing/actuation (flagella, pili or cilia) units.
 For the communication between cells, molecular communication is well suited, since the natural exchange of information between cells is already based on this paradigm.
 Molecular communication in cells is based on signal pathways (chains of chemical reactions) that process information that is modulated into chemical characteristics, such as molecule concentration.

 The Poisson channel is relevant for practical 6G networks in the context of MC \cite{Gohari16} and optical communications \cite{Cao13,Mceliece81}.
 The functionality of some 6G applications requires only a message identification.
+For instance, in some applications it is only required that an alert to be identified \cite{6G_PST}.
+In some other systems of molecular communication, a nano-device demands to determine the occurrence of a target event.
 In particular, in the context of MC, a nano-device might seek only to narrow down its knowledge regarding a specific task in terms of a reliable Yes/No answer.
 For these tasks, the identification problem is deemed as a key technology for 6G.
 For instance, during the targeted drug delivery \cite{Muller04,Nakano13} or cancer treatment \cite{Hobbs_ea98,Jain99,Wilhelm16}, nano-devices often should work in collaboration with each other to accomplish complex task about the treatment.
 This collaboration is break into simpler identification tasks such as to realize whether a certain signal or molecule was detected or not, to recognize whether a specific sort of drug is delivered or not, to verify whether a nano-machine has already replicated itself or not, to know whether the particle storage is empty or not, to discover whether the PH of blood is above a critical threshold or not, and to find out whether a target location in the vessels is identified or not and etc \cite{Nakano14}.

 However, it is not clear how randomized identification (RI) codes can be incorporated into such systems.
 In the case of Bio-NanoThings, it is uncertain whether the natural biological processes can be controlled or reinforced by local randomness at this level.
 Therefore, for the design of synthetic IoNT, or for the analysis and utilization of IoBNT, identification with deterministic encoding is more appropriate.